GPS for the visually impaired: ANGEO

-The fruit of 8 years of research in collaboration with the CNRS, ANGEO is the only device capable of discretely, reliably guiding you when crossing areas where GPS satellites are masked.
+ANGEO was a GPS navigation aid developed by the French SME Navocap.
+The project began in 2008, releasing the Angeo-Mobile kit in 2012; this kit consisted of a peripheral waist attachment and a smartphone app to link it to the GPS system.
+Their next project, ANGEO2, received EU funding in 2015 for roughly €699,069, releasing in June of 2018.

 iOS

 When Apple introduced the iPhone 3GS in 2009, it was the first ever touch screen device accessible to the blind. iOS device usage has steadily increased among the blind and visually impaired population and numerous GPS apps targeting this user group have been developed since.

 Ariadne GPS

 Ariadne GPS, developed by Luca Giovanni Ciaffoni, was released in June 2011 and was one of the first GPS apps specifically designed for blind and visually impaired users.
 It is based on Google map data and has the following features: